 Vaccination and the Risk of Atopy and Asthma

-Posted: June 2011
+Originally Posted: June 2011

-Menachem Rottem, MD
+Menachem Rottem, MD, FAAAAI

 Reviewed by: Gailen D. Marshall, Jr., MD, PhD, Division of Allergy and Clinical Immunology, University of Texas Medical School at Houston

-It has been feared that vaccinations in infancy and childhood can increase the risk of development of asthma and allergic diseases.
+It has been feared that vaccinations in infancy and childhood can increase the risk for development of asthma and allergic diseases.
 The concern has been particularly raised in regard to some of the currently available non-replicating infant vaccines that may not mimic a natural infection-mediated immune response that may protect against the development of allergic diseases and asthma.
-However, there has been no epidemiologic evidence that infant vaccinations with diphtheria, pertussis, tetanus (DPT), measles, mumps, rubella (MMR) and bacillus Calmate-Guerin (BCG) vaccines in infancy are associated with the development of allergic diseases (3,4).
+However, there has been no epidemiologic evidence that infant vaccinations with diphtheria, pertussis, tetanus (DPT), measles, mumps, rubella (MMR) and bacillus Calmate-Guerin (BCG) vaccines in infancy are associated with the development of allergic diseases (3-5).

 Bacillus Calmette-Guerin (BCG)

+The association between mycobacterial exposure, vaccination with bacillus Calmette-Guerin (BCG) in early life and atopy remains controversial.
 There are conflicting reports on the effect of BCG vaccination on the subsequent development of atopy and asthma in children.
 One of the problems in attempting to interpret the results is that all the studies have not tested the relationship in the same way.
 Some studies examined tuberculin response.
-Others investigated BCG vaccination; some investigated both; and tuberculosis infection has also been investigated.
+Others investigated BCG vaccination; some investigated both, and tuberculosis infection has also been investigated.
 Outcomes measured also differed and included asthma, defined in a number of different ways; atopy; and manifestations of atopic disease, as well as respiratory symptoms, such as wheeze.
-When a review of the literature is restricted to BCG vaccination and wheeze, conflicting results are still seen (19-27).
+When a review of the literature is restricted to BCG vaccination and wheeze, conflicting results are still seen (19-27)

 BCG vaccination is thought to be among a group of vaccines capable of manipulating the immune system toward T(H)1 dominance and therefore reducing the likelihood of atopic disease.
 In the murine system, BCG inhibits allergic sensitization and airway hyper-reactivity.
 Some epidemiological studies in humans suggest an inhibitory effect of tuberculosis on allergy.
 BCG vaccination in children, however, has no or merely a marginal suppressive effect on atopy.
 BCG vaccination in adult patients with moderate-to-severe asthma improved lung function and reduced medication use.
 This amelioration was accompanied by a suppressed Th2-type immune response, suggesting that BCG vaccination might be an effective therapeutic modality against asthma.
-It is unknown if neonatal BCG vaccination affect cytokine responses of lymphocytes that are exposed in vitro to allergens.
+It is unknown if neonatal BCG vaccination affects cytokine responses of lymphocytes that are exposed in vitro to allergens.
 A few studies examined if neonatal BCG vaccination or, alternatively, immunologic memory of this vaccination is associated with a reduced prevalence of allergic sensitization, asthma, eczema, and hay fever during childhood.
-So far there are conflicting results if BCG vaccination may protect against development of allergic diseases, particularly when given just after birth.
+So far there are conflicting results if BCG vaccination may protect against the development of allergic diseases, particularly when given just after birth.
 Currently, there is no evidence for asthma exacerbations related to BCG vaccination.

 Allergic and especially anaphylactic reactions to pneumococcal vaccine are very rare.
-Because of the presence of specific IgE antibodies and positive skin test in such cases it is assumed that these reactions are IgE mediated.
-The safety of pneumococcal vaciines was recently analyzed in a systematic review of 42 studies (35).
+Because of the presence of specific IgE antibodies and positive skin test in such cases, it is assumed that these reactions are IgE mediated.
+The safety of pneumococcal vaccines was analyzed in a systematic review of 42 studies (40).
 PCV7 vaccination which was introduced and licensed in the United States in 2000 may result in more local reactions and fever than certain comparison vaccines.
 Two of the largest studies of PCVs, one involving PCV7 and the other, PCV9, found a statistically significant increased risk of hospitalization for reactive airway disease, including asthma.
-The largest trial (36) included 19,922 infants vaccinated with PCV9 at 6, 10 and 14 weeks and 19,914 infants who received placebo injections.
+The largest trial (41) included 19,922 infants vaccinated with PCV9 at 6, 10 and 14 weeks and 19,914 infants who received placebo injections.
 Hospitalization for asthma or reactive airway disease beyond 31 days after vaccination was more frequent in the PCV9 than in the placebo group, with a relative risk of 1.79 (P = 0.009).
 The biologic plausibility of such events beyond one month after vaccination in regard to possible effect of vaccination is indeed questionable.
 Another large trial of PCV9, however, did not find an increased risk of asthma.
 There were no major safety problems with PCV7 or any other pneumococcal conjugate vaccine, with the possible exception of reactive airway disease, which therefore requires further follow-up.

 Other infant vaccinations